VAUTPL/Detecting-lines/README.md

 # Installation
-First you must install the following libraries on your computer
+First you must install the following libraries on your computer -OpenCV version 2.4.10+
-    OpenCV version 2.4.10+
+   - Python 2.7.9 (or any later Python 2.x) (See Installation on OS X if using a Mac)
-    Python 2.7.9 (or any later Python 2.x) (See Installation on OS X if using a Mac) Numpy 1.9.2+
+   - Numpy 1.9.2+